 Skill 7: Compromising Skills

 As an EFL teacher, your career will be global.
 Even if it’s online teaching you’re after, your students, peers, and bosses will be from all over the world.
 There are different work ethics and minimum salaries, as well as classroom ethics, from country to country.
-This is why compromising skills come in handy as an EFL teacher!
+This is why compromising skills come in handy as a TEFL teacher!
 You will need to negotiate contracts.
 You will need to compromise with your student’s way of learning.

 Skill 8: Chameleon Skills